So, you want to know about all the shiny locked Pokemon in Scarlet and Violet? Well, I have the entire list for you right here.

 The first way is more likely to happen, but it is still challenging.
 The second way is more reliable, but it takes quite a bit longer and requires more work on behalf of the player.
 The chance for a shiny Pokemon to appear in the wild is about 1 in 8,192.
 However, the chances of receiving a shiny Pokemon from breeding are only 1/8192.
 This means you must breed a lot before getting your hands on one.

-Sadly, this generation of starter pokemon is shiny-locked, which means you will not be able to get your hands on the shiny versions of these adorable critters as soon as you start the game.
+Sadly, this generation of starter Pokemon is shiny-locked, which means you will not be able to get your hands on the shiny versions of these adorable critters as soon as you start Pokemon Scarlet and Violet.

 The only other legal method that we are currently aware of is breeding.
 This means that you should try to take your time and breed your starters with compatible egg groups so that you can hatch eggs quickly to see if you are awarded a shiny or not.

 A new feature was introduced in Pokemon Scarlet and Violet.
 You can now face Titan Pokemon as part of a unique questline called “Path of Legends.”